 The foundation of the island consists of a three-storey underwater parking garage, which frees up space on land for livable urban development.

 from the valley

-In the heart of the building is a wild, grassy landscape – a green oasis that offers a series of differentiated experiences for pedestrians or cyclists moving through a lush, green space that acts as a counterpoint to the rest of the island’s blue waterfront space.
+In the heart of the building is a wild, grassy landscape – a green oasis that offers a series of differentiated experiences for pedestrians or cyclists moving through a space with plants and trees that acts as a counterpoint to the rest of the island’s blue waterfront space.

 The public functions on the ground-floor level are concentrated around the areas, where most people are expected to pass by or linger to enjoy the sun.
-The three urban spaces contain cafés, shops, a kayaking club as well as lush green spaces.
+The three urban spaces contain cafés, shops, a kayaking club as well as various plants and trees.

 Mixing housing types gives the island diversity